 When it comes to industry disruption, there’s no question that entertainment and transportation are prime examples.
 Amazon, Netflix and Uber have become integrated into the fabric of society so much so that consumers hardly think of them as disruptions anymore.
 They’ve become the industry standard.

 The same type of technological disruption is taking place within the insurance industry, albeit it much more slowly and quietly.
-This slow surge known as Insurtech has, in recent years, gained quite a bit of momentum.
+This slow surge known as Insurtech has, in recent years, gained quite a bit of momentum creating disruption in the insurance industry.
 According to CB Insights, funding for insurance technology companies rose from $740 million in 2014 to $2.7 billion a year later.
 And by the end of 2016, funding will have hit a total of nearly $17 billion to date, according to Venture Scanner.
 That’s a meteoric rise when you consider the complex and regulated nature of insurance.

 These Insurtech start-ups began popping up because consumers wanted a better and more customized experience.
 And with customers clamoring for convenience in every other sector, insurers have no choice but to follow suit by investing in technology, either in-house or in an Insurtech company, as many have done this year.
 Insurance disruptors are focusing, for the most part, on how to revolutionize distribution, i.e., utilizing new technology to reach consumers usually in the form of an app.

 UK-based Cuvva, for example, takes an on-demand approach to car insurance.
 Rather than providing the standard annual coverage, they offer customers the flexibility to insure themselves for as little as an hour at a time via an app.
 Say someone wants to be insured on a friend’s vehicle for a day or drives his or her own vehicle infrequently and doesn’t need a year-long contract.
 That’s now possible.